thereseohanlon/java-training-revenue/README.md

 ### Pluralsight

-Again, watch the below videos before you attempt the first task:
+Again, watch the below videos before you attempt the tasks:

 * [Conditional Logic][conditional_logic] - What is conditional logic in Java.
 * [If-Else Statements][if_else_statements] - Most commonly used way of making decisions in Java.